Burleigh Court Hotel, Stroud – Review

 Burleigh Court Hotel offers something unique that you won’t get at many other places.
 The Wild Foodie Foraging Experience, and at 10:30am on the Saturday morning we met resident kitchen gardener and forager Emanuelle Paulson for a taster of what this offers.

-Emanuelle leads foragers around the grounds, the gardens and in to the local area to show, and surprise them with just how much food is around us without realising.
+Emanuelle leads foragers around the grounds, the gardens and into the local area to show, and surprise them with just how much food is around us without realising.

 She led us through wild garlic in the garden, while we also stumbled upon oregano in-between cracks in the pavement.
 We were encouraged to pick certain leaves and flowers, sniff them and taste them.
 I happily did this on occasion, but opted out of picking and eating a nettle leaf.
-Even if Emanuelle did it herself first and showed us the sting-proof technique to follow.
+Even if Emanuelle did it herself first and showed us a sting-proof technique to follow.

-She is very passionate about what she does, and as you wander round with her that passion rubs off on you.
+She is very passionate about what she does, and as you wander around with her that passion rubs off on you.
 We learned that we can make soups, gins, sauces and more from the basic contents of our garden.
 And that’s without growing anything special.
 We also found out what bits of nature we should stay away from, and our 90 minutes with Emanuelle went by in an enjoyable flash.
-My partner and I throughly enjoyed being informed and educated about foraging, and the phrase ‘food for thought’ was never more appropriate than it was here.
+My partner and I thoroughly enjoyed being informed and educated about foraging, and the phrase ‘food for thought’ was never more appropriate than it was here.

 “Well and truly spoiled”

 Burleigh Court Hotel is ideally positioned for a bit of outdoor exploring.
 Westonbirt Arboretum isn’t far away, and Bath is only 40 minutes away by car.
 But, after checking out of the hotel we wanted to see what was on its doorstep.
-And before jumping in the car to our next destination, we spent a few hours walking up to and around Minchampton Common.
+And, before jumping in the car to our next destination, we spent a few hours walking up to and around Minchampton Common.

 With the sunshine still beating down, we wandered through a lovely mix of winding country roads, footpaths and fields.
 The views went on for miles, and we just felt well and truly spoiled by our rural getaway.